IAS–Lancet Commission on Health and Human Rights

-Adeeba Kamarulzaman is the President of IAS – the International AIDS Society.
+Adeeba Kamarulzaman is the Immediate Past President of IAS – the International AIDS Society.
 She is Professor of Medicine and Infectious Diseases at the University of Malaya in Kuala Lumpur, Malaysia.
 Kamarulzaman has dedicated her career to the prevention, treatment and research of infectious diseases and HIV.
 In addition to her clinical and academic commitments, she has been actively involved in the community response to HIV in Malaysia.
 For example, as convenor of the Malaysian Harm Reduction Working Group of the Malaysian AIDS Council, she led the advocacy for the implementation of harm reduction measures.

 Chris Beyrer, MD, MPH